The Whole Body Linac MR (Linac MRI) Radiotherapy Hybrid that Could Significantly Improve Cancer Patient Survival Rates

 Treating tumours with radiation has long been an accepted technique for treating cancer.
 However, targeting tumours in organs that may move such as lung, prostate, and stomach can be a challenge.
 Also sparing radiation sensitive organs such as the rectum and bladder which are adjacent to a tumour site provides an additional complication.
-To meet this challenge, the Linac MR Research group at the Cross Cancer Institute(CCI) has pursued the possibility of merging the imaging capabilities of a Magnetic Resonance Imaging (MRI or MR) system with the radiation treatment capabilities of a Linear Accelerator (linac).
+To meet this challenge, the Linac MR Research group at the Cross Cancer Institute(CCI) has built the first functioning Linac-MR system that merges the imaging capabilities of a Magnetic Resonance Imaging (MRI or MR) system with the radiation treatment capabilities of a Linear Accelerator (linac).

 A Hybrid Linac MRI System

 The first whole body clinical linac MRI hybrid (linac-MR) began installation in 2013 at the CCI, Edmonton AB, Canada.
 The linac-MR integrates into one machine, a linac and an MRI.
 Installation of the system in a pre-existing radiotherapy vault (6 m x 6m) was performed without the need to remove walls or ceilings.
 Acceptance testing of the MR component is now complete, and radiation testing is progressing.
 The world's first images from a linac-MR on a human volunteer were obtained in July 2014.